catchupTJC/catchuptjc.github.io/_posts/2020-07-14-(SG)Matthew 6 When You Pray.md

 *Moreover, when you fast, do not be like the hypocrites, with a sad countenance.
 For they disfigure their faces that they may appear to men to be fasting.
 Assuredly, I say to you, they have their reward.
 But you, when you fast, anoint your head and wash your face, so that you do not appear to men to be fasting, but to your Father who is in the secret place; and your Father who sees in secret will reward you openly.*

 Praying, fasting, giving to God and men are intricately linked.
 How you pray will also be likely how you fast, and it will also likely be how you give.
 These 3 things are basic ways we seek to honour God.
-If you put up an act, it brings no honour to act.
+If you put up an act, it brings no honour to God.
 Is He pleased with us?
 Will He accept what we give?

 Let us look at these 3 areas this evening.

-##1.
-Don’t put up a show when you pray
+## 1. Don’t put up a show when you pray

 It is because prayer is not talking to yourself or others, but to God.
 Though sometimes we say, “Dear God...”, we are saying things we want to hear — this is how Jesus puts it in that parable.
 Prayer is also not something we do to impress others because though we say, “God...”, we sometimes say it to impress others.
 This is also what Jesus said in v5;

 *And when you pray, you shall not be like the hypocrites.
 For they love to pray standing in the synagogues and on the corners of the streets, that they may be seen by men.
 Assuredly, I say to you, they have their reward.*

-Sometimes we are also tempted to think of beautiful and flattery words to speak when we lead prayers, but this is not the point of prayer.
+Sometimes we are also tempted to think of beautiful and flowery words to speak when we lead prayers, but this is not the point of prayer.
 Hence, we must always be very mindful that prayers are between us and God.
 This is why in church during regular services, we say our own prayers though they are congregational prayers.
 When we pray, what do we seek?
 Jesus says in v5 that those who pray in the open have their reward.

 In prayers, what kind of reward do you want?
 Do you want the applause of men, or the recognition of God?
 This evening is going to be a prayer service, so let's take advantage of this service to remind ourselves how to pray.
 Turn to Luke 18.
 The conclusion of this parable is found in v13-14;